This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics help treat an infection caused by bacteria.

 - Surfactant replacement may be given.
 Surfactant is normally made by a baby's body.
-It helps his lungs expand normally and reduces inflammation.
+It helps his or her lungs expand normally and reduces inflammation.

-- Nitric oxide may be given if your baby is not breathing well on his own.
+- Nitric oxide may be given if your baby is not breathing well on his or her own.

 These tests are also called arterial blood gases (ABGs).
 Blood is taken from an artery usually in your child's wrist.
 ABGs may be done if your child has trouble breathing or other problems caused by his illness.

 - A suction device may be used to remove meconium from your baby's airway.
-He may need to have this procedure more than once.
+He or she may need to have this procedure more than once.

 - Your child may need extra oxygen if his blood oxygen level is lower than it should be.
 Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.

-- A ventilator may be used to help your baby breathe if he cannot breathe on his own.
+- A ventilator may be used to help your baby breathe if he or she cannot breathe on his or her own.

-The more meconium your baby aspirates, the more he is at risk for health problems.
-He may develop aspiration pneumonia.
-He may develop a severe breathing problem shortly after birth that needs immediate treatment.
+The more meconium your baby aspirates, the more he or she is at risk for health problems.
+He or she may develop aspiration pneumonia.
+He or she may develop a severe breathing problem shortly after birth that needs immediate treatment.
 Long-term problems include asthma or other breathing problems, seizures, hearing loss, and developmental delays.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.